SolitaryRoad.com

 Some people seem to have the ability to see dangers in

 situations much more than others.
-The person who is very
+A person who is very

-cautious or the one who is very security conscious are examples
+cautious and one who is very security conscious are examples

 of the types of people who tend to be more aware of the dangers